Chatham County License Hearing Guide

 Related Guides

-A DUI arrest in Chatham County, North Carolina triggers two separate legal processes: a criminal case in court and an administrative license suspension handled by the NC Department of Motor Vehicles (DMV).
-This guide focuses on the administrative process, which can result in your license being suspended before your criminal case is even resolved.
-Act fast, because you have a very limited time to protect your driving privileges.
+Following a DUI arrest in Chatham County, North Carolina, your driving privileges are immediately at risk.
+It's crucial to understand that there are two separate legal processes: a criminal case and an administrative license revocation (ALR) process handled by the North Carolina Division of Motor Vehicles (DMV).
+This guide focuses on the ALR process, which determines whether your license will be suspended independently of the criminal court proceedings.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
-There are very few exceptions to this rule.
-Missing the deadline is a critical mistake that can severely limit your ability to work, take care of your family, and attend necessary appointments.
-Don't wait - act now!
+If you fail to request a hearing within the 15-day deadline, your license will be automatically suspended.
+There are very limited exceptions to this rule, so act quickly.

 Automatic License Suspension